chuksnwoye/Heterogenous-effect-of-Medicaid-on-SNAP-participation/README.md

 This repository contains both **Python** and **Stata** code.
 Files were uploaded manually (not via Git).

 ### Python (Jupyter Notebooks)
-- Data cleaning and construction of analysis variables
-- Regression analysis replicating the main specifications
+- Data cleaning and regression analysis replicating the main specifications
 - Plots of raw mean SNAP participation over time using `matplotlib`

 ### Stata Do-Files